andresromerouy/DataSciInPractice24/Lectures/[UM-011] NumPy and Matplotlib.md

 In [25]: t = np.linspace(0, 2, 100)
 ```

-Next, we ask for the plot, that A Jupyter app will display as Figure 1.
+Next, we ask for the plot, that a Jupyter app will display as Figure 1 below.

 ```
 In [26]: plt.figure(figsize=(5,5))